 Burris makes a lot of quality optics, so I wasn’t surprised to find that its Fullfield E1 scope was one of the best for muzzleloader rifles.

 The Fullfield E1 comes with a lot of extra value, partially thanks to its lightweight.
-It won’t offset the balance of your rifle, and the eyepiece is designed for fast target acquisition and overall agility.
-I really liked this when using my muzzleloader rifle for hunting small, fast-moving targets.
+It didn’t offset the balance of my rifle, and the eyepiece is designed for fast target acquisition and overall agility.
+I found this scope excelled when hunting small, fast targets at medium to long range.
+The light weight allowed quick aiming while still providing ample magnification for identification.

 The lenses themselves benefit from a precision glider erector system, which helps to swap between magnification settings quickly and easily.
 Again, the eyepiece itself facilitates very fast magnification swapping, target tracking, and an overall smooth hunting experience that isn’t easily replicated with other muzzleloader scopes.

 On top of that, the scope is durable and features a matte black, corrosion-resistant finish.
 This finish is great for boosting the longevity and overall resilience of the rifle optic, which I really appreciate.
-The toughest scopes are great for taking into the field, even if it is rainy or foggy out.
+To test durability, I subjected the scope to repeated drops and bumps during transport which had no effect on function afterwards.

 Product Highlights